 The more interactive you make your marketing materials, the more in control the buyer feels.

-When you think about it, every buyer of every product is asking the same question: Which option is right for me?
+Every buyer of every product is asking the same question: Which option is right for me?

 The reason salespeople have gotten a bad rap is that some have answered that question without really taking the buyer’s needs into account.
 Instead, they’ve steered people toward the product that’s right for the salesperson to sell, not for the buyer to buy.

 A self-selection tool lets the buyer get a customized response to their central question.
-If they need a new refrigerator, a self-selection tool can ask a few questions about size, budget, and design to help them narrow down a lengthy list in an interactive way that they control.
+If they need a new refrigerator, say, a self-selection tool can ask a few questions about size, budget, and design to help them narrow down a lengthy list in an interactive way that they control.

 But Marcus, what if our self-selection tool counsels them toward a product we don’t offer?

 No big deal!
-That’s a bad fit prospect out of your pipeline.
+That’s a bad-fit prospect out of your pipeline.
 If you ended up selling them something that didn’t fit their needs, they’d become unhappy customers down the line.

 If we tried to convince those people that they actually wanted fiberglass, they’d likely end up with buyer’s remorse, which benefits no one.

-Here’s a learning center example from a client, Texas-based Aquila Commercial.
 This is their homepage.
 It's front and center.
 Any information a customer needs can be found there.

 Imagine if your buyer could go through your pages, learn what they need, and move forward when they’re ready.
 You'd be talking with more educated customers who know what they want and are ready to buy.